Support the most vulnerable and discriminated communities to survive this crisis.

 - Distributing emergency supplies, food kits and sanitation equipment

-- Working closely with local Governments to ensure emergency relief reaches the most isolated communities
+- Working closely with local Governments to ensure emergency relief and welfare support reaches the most vulnerable

-- Protecting women and girls vulnerable to an increased risk of violence during lockdown
+- Protecting women and girls vulnerable to increased risk of violence during lockdown

 - We will be providing additional educational support for children returning to school post-lockdown, with particular emphasis on preventing adolescent girls dropping out due to increased pressure on livelihoods.